Semi-device-independent certification of indefinite causal order in a photonic quantum switch: Abstract

 \section{Abstract}

-We report the first experimental certification of indefinite causal order that relies only on the characterization of the operations of a single party.
+We report an experimental certification of indefinite causal order that relies only on the characterization of the operations of a single party.
 We do so in the semi-device-independent scenario with the fewest possible assumptions of characterization of the parties' local operations in which indefinite causal order can be demonstrated with the quantum switch.
-To achieve this result, we introduce the concept of semi-device-independent causal inequalities and show that the correlations generated in a tabletop optical implementation of the quantum switch, in which all parties are able to collect local outcome statistics, achieve a violation of this inequality of $224$ standard deviations.
+To achieve this result, we introduce the concept of semi-device-independent causal inequalities and show that the correlations generated in a photonic quantum switch, in which all parties are able to collect local outcome statistics, achieve a violation of this inequality of $224$ standard deviations.
 This result consists of the experimental demonstration of indefinite causal order with the fewest device-characterization assumptions to date.